2021 Elderberries Study Requirements

 3. The resulting "study fatigue" meaning that our communities don't participate in important ones.

-4. And there is a relatively mild annoyance of never hearing the results of these studies.
+4. And there is annoyance from never hearing the results of these studies.

 The team came up with a list of recommendations - and cautions.